Statistical analysis of self-similar conservative fragmentation chains: Proofs

 \subsection{Proof of Theorem \ref{lowerparametric}}

-With no loss of generality, we consider the homogeneous case with $\alpha=0$.
-We may also assume that $\sigma = 0$, since adding experimental noise to the observation of the fragments only increases the error bounds.
+Without loss of generality, we consider the homogeneous case with $\alpha=0$.
+We may also assume that $\sigma= 0$ since adding experimental noise to the observation of the fragments only increases the error bounds.

-{\bf Step 1: An augmented experiment}.
-In the binary case, the dislocation measure $\nu(d{\bf s})$ is equivalently mapped by a probability measure on $[1/2,1]$ with density function $a \leadsto \rho(a)$, see \eqref{rho-representation}.
+\textit{Step} 1: \textit{An augmented experiment}.
+In the binary case, the dislocation measure $\nu(d\mathbf{s})$ is equivalently expressed via a probability measure on $[1/2,1]$ with density function $a \leadsto \rho(a)$; see (\ref{rho-representation}).